 National and local lockdowns and social distancing measures have had a big impact on children's lives, particularly for the most vulnerable children.
-Emerging data points to the scale of the challenge facing some children and families-including increases in police-recorded child cruelty and neglect offences (NSPCC 2020); domestic-abuse related crimes (ONS 2020); and worsening mental health (Newlove-Delgado 2021)-however, the full impact of COVID-19 on children's lives and outcomes remains to be seen.
+Emerging data points to the scale of the challenge facing some children and families - including increases in police-recorded child cruelty and neglect offences (NSPCC 2020); domestic-abuse related crimes (Office for National Statistics (ONS) 2020); and worsening mental health (Newlove-Delgado et al. 2021) - however, the full impact of COVID-19 on children's lives and outcomes remains to be seen.